 Chronograph function

-The chronograph function is one of the most popular watch “complications” or additional functions, and its design is also interesting from an aesthetic point of view.
+The chronograph function is one of the most popular watchmaking “complications” or additional functions, and its design is also interesting from an aesthetic point of view.
 The word chronograph literally means “time writer”.
 Chronographs are watches with the function of accurately measuring selected time periods, i.e. the watch has an integrated stopwatch function.
-The chronograph is usually controlled by two crowns.
-Chronographs can have both quartz and mechanical drives with manual or automatic winding.
-Mechanical chronographs are generally taller than simple watches, because a complicated movement takes up more space in the watch case.
-We offer mechanical chronographs every year in limited PRIM series.
+A chronograph is usually controlled by two crowns.
+Chronographs can be powered by either quartz or mechanical movement with manual or automatic winding.
+Mechanical chronographs are generally taller than simple watches because the complicated movement takes up more space in the watch case.
+We offer mechanical chronographs in limited PRIM series every year.

 Movement brands